Valar Dohaeris

 "Valar Dohaeris" is the third season premiere episode of the HBO fantasy television series Game of Thrones.
 Written by executive producers David Benioff and D. B. Weiss, and directed by Daniel Minahan, it aired on March 31, 2013.

 The premiere continued where the second season left off, with the Lannisters consolidating their power at King's Landing in the aftermath of the Battle of the Blackwater.
 Meanwhile, Jon Snow meets the "King beyond the Wall," and Daenerys leaves Qarth for Slaver's Bay.

 The episode's title translates to "all men must serve" in the High Valyrian language in George R. R. Martin's A Song of Ice and Fire novels, which the series adapts.
-The title mirrors that of season 2's finale, "Valar Morghulis" – "all men must die” with this episode title meaning “all men must serve.”
+The title mirrors that of season 2's finale, "Valar Morghulis" – "all men must die.”

-The episode received mostly positive reviews, set a new ratings record for the series, and was one of the most torrented episodes for an HBO series.
+The episode received mostly positive reviews, with many praising its performances and strong ability to reintroduce many of the series' plotlines.
+It set a new ratings record for the series, and was one of the most torrented episodes for an HBO series.

 Plot

 Beyond the Wall

 The White Walkers’ attack leaves few Night's Watch survivors.
 Samwell Tarly is saved by the direwolf Ghost and Lord Commander Jeor Mormont, who reprimands Sam for failing to warn of the approaching army and orders the survivors back to the Wall.

 At the wildling camp, Jon Snow mistakes Tormund Giantsbane for the King-beyond-the-Wall, but Mance Rayder reveals himself and questions Jon's motives for deserting the Night's Watch.
-Jon earns Mance's approval, declaring that he wants "to fight for the side that fights for the living".
+Jon earns Mance's approval, describing his disgust at Mormont’s knowledge of Craster sacrificing his sons and declaring that he wants "to fight for the side that fights for the living".